prateekbhujel/prateekbhujel/readme.md

-# Prateek Bhujel's Portfolio

 ## Hello, World! 🌟
 Welcome to my world of creativity and innovation!
-I'm Prateek Bhujel, a dynamic developer from the vibrant city of Biratnagar, Nepal.
+I'm Pratik Bhujel, a dynamic developer from the vibrant city of Biratnagar, Nepal.
 Step into my realm of cutting-edge technology and let's embark on an exhilarating journey through my captivating portfolio.

 ## Unleashing Creativity through Education and Training 🎓
-I've sculpted my skills in PHP with Laravel at the prestigious Broadway Info Sys, where I delved deep into the intricacies of web development from June 2023 to January 2024.
-My thirst for knowledge led me to explore various avenues of self-learning, paving the way for my creative pursuits.
+While my passion for crafting code ignited in 2020, it was my time at Broadway Info Sys that truly fortified my foundations and added value to my journey.
+From June 2023 to January 2024, I immersed myself in the intricacies of PHP with Laravel, setting the stage for my creative pursuits.

 ## Behold, My Masterpieces! 🚀
 Prepare to be mesmerized by the brilliance of my projects: